Receiving a security clearance Statement of Reasons is one of the most serious moments in the entire clearance process.

 • Can you still win your clearance after receiving an SOR?

-This guide answers those questions and explains how the SOR stage works inside the federal clearance system.
+This guide answers those questions and explains how the Statement of Reasons stage works inside the federal clearance system.

 What Is a Security Clearance Statement of Reasons?